hplgit/doconce/README.md

 Beamer).

 DocOnce has support for *responsive* HTML documents with design and functionality based on Bootstrap styles.
-A [demo](http://hplgit.github.io/doconce/doc/pub/bootstrap/index.html) illustrates the many possibilities for colors and layouts.
+A [Bootstrap demo](http://hplgit.github.io/doconce/doc/pub/bootstrap/index.html) illustrates the many possibilities for colors and layouts.

 DocOnce also has support for exercises in [quiz format](http://hplgit.github.io/doconce/doc/pub/quiz/quiz.html).
 Pure quiz